possibilities/deploy-nextjs-example-app/readme.md

 Deploys a [Next.js](https://nextjs.org/docs) library's `./example` app on [now.sh](https://zeit.co/docs).

-The project is copied and the configured project is placed in a temporary directory where `now` is invoked.
+The app is copied to a temporary directory where it is prepared before `now` is invoked.
 The main purpose of this script is to workaround Next's <a href='#is-this-really-necessary' id='fnref1'>inability<sup>1</sup></a> to work with symlinked (or `file:..` dependencies when deployed to now.

 ## Install